TelediskoDAO/dapp/tips/1/README.md

-TBD.
+WORK IN PROGRESS.
 Ask Ben to put the DAO Wuschwelt here.